If you’re a current learner or employer and have coronavirus-related questions, click here for the COVID-19 dedicated live chat.

 Yes.
 Students will be able to contact the safeguarding team via firstname.lastname@example.org or by the NWSLC Learning mobile app which can be downloaded on Apple or Android.

 For students that need urgent help, we are running a welfare drop-in every day from 11am to 1pm, at our Wigston and Nuneaton campuses.
-Come to reception at our Nuneaton campus, or the Bobbin Factory / Nursery (next to the main car park entrance) at our Wigston campus.
+Please come to reception on arrival.

 CAN STUDENTS STILL GET FREE MEALS?